redbubble/pairing-exercises/fullstack/go/price-calculator/README.md

 ## Functional Requirements

-You can find the function requirements at the following URL: http://take-home-test.herokuapp.com/new-product-engineer
+You can find the functional requirements at the following URL: http://take-home-test.herokuapp.com/new-product-engineer

 ## Dependencies